How did the project start?

 - The speed with which we have achieved the project operation has been helped by half the core team already knowing each other

-- if not, on which days and at what time can produce be delivered?
+- Does the project have the capacity to collect produce?
+If not, on which days and at what time can produce be delivered?

 - Decide if additional volunteer support is required to transport the produce.